Schur's lemma: Representation theory of groups

-As we are interested in homomorphisms between groups, or continuous maps between topological spaces, we are interested in certain functions between representations of G. Let V and W be vector spaces, and let $\rho_V$ and $\rho_W$ be representations of G on V and W respectively.
+Just as we are interested in homomorphisms between groups, and in continuous maps between topological spaces, we are also interested in certain functions between representations of G. Let V and W be vector spaces, and let $\rho_V$ and $\rho_W$ be representations of G on V and W respectively.
 Then we define a G-linear map f from V to W to be a linear map from V to W that is equivariant under the action of G; that is, for every g in G, $\rho_W(g) \circ f = f \circ \rho_V(g)$.
 In other words, we require that f commutes with the action of G. G-linear maps are the morphisms in the category of representations of G.

 Schur's Lemma is a theorem that describes what G-linear maps can exist between two irreducible representations of G.

 Statement and Proof of the Lemma

 Theorem (Schur's Lemma): Let V and W be vector spaces; and let $\rho_V$ and $\rho_W$ be irreducible representations of G on V and W respectively.